firecracker-microvm/firecracker/CHARTER.md

 1. **Compute Oversubscription**: All of the hardware compute resources exposed by Firecracker to guests can be securely oversubscribed.

-## Contributions & Governance
+## Contributions & Project Roles

 All contributions must align with this charter and follow Firecracker's [contribution process](CONTRIBUTE.md).

-Only Firecracker [maintainers](MAINTAINERS.md) may merge contributions into the master branch and create Firecracker releases.
-Maintainers are also subject to the mission and tenets outlined herein.
+Firecracker [maintainers](MAINTAINERS.md) merge contributions into the master branch and create Firecracker releases.
+Maintainers are also subject to the mission and tenets outlined above.
 Anyone may submit and review contributions.